 - The Taj Mahal is closed on Friday because of prayers.
 The site is also closed during religious events.

 - The southern gate is not for entering currently and serves only as an exit.

 - Night Visiting (after sunset) must be booked in advance and preferably booked online.
 The night visit will usually be from 20:30 to 00:30.

 Entry Prices & Entrances

-The east gate is closer to most of the top hotels and places that tourists usually reside.
+The east gate is closer to most of the top hotels and places where tourists usually reside.
 The lines at this gate are usually shorter, but it is still recommended to arrive before sunrise.
-The ticket office is a little away from the gate (about 10 minutes’ walk) in Shilpgram.
+The ticket office is a little away from the gate (about 10 minutes walk) in Shilpgram.

 The west gate is mostly used by the locals as there are fewer hotels near this section.
 It is the main gate of the complex; therefore, you must arrive before sunrise to avoid long lines if you want to enter from here.

 Where to Stay?